Maya Mayavan: Plot

 Sabapathy Mudaliar, a wolf in sheep's clothing and womaniser, lusts for a young woman named Indira, and tries to make her his own by any means possible, despite already having a mistress who is a dancer named Sundari.
 Jagadish, a detective, decides to save Indira, with whom he becomes hopelessly enamored.
-The duo faces many obstacles made by Sabapathy and his partners in crime.
-But by utilising his investigator abilities, he prevails with regards to saving his lover and the two marry.
+The duo faces many obstacles from Sabapathy and his partners in crime.
+But by utilising his investigative abilities, he succeeds in saving his lover and the two marry.

 Cast

 Cast adapted from the film's songbook: